liferay/liferay-docs/develop/tutorials/articles/05-mobile/00-intro.markdown

 Experience in Android development is all you need to start working.
 You needn't have completed the Liferay MVC Learning Path to obtain a working Guestbook portlet.
-The complete Guestbook portlet's `.war` package is provided for installation into your local Liferay instance.
+The complete Guestbook portlet's WAR package is provided for installation into your local Liferay instance.

 Now that you know what you'll be doing here, it's time to move on to the first